agile-lab-dev/witboost-cdp-impala-specific-provisioner/README.md

 ## Overview

-This project implements a Specific Provisioner for Cloudera Data Warehouse using Impala and Amazon Web Services (AWS) S3 storage.
-After deploying this microservice and configuring witboost to use it, the platform can create Output Ports on existing csv or Parquet tables leveraging an existing Impala CDW environment.
+This project implements a Specific Provisioner deploying Output Ports as external tables on Apache Impala hosted on a Cloudera Data Platform environment.
+It supports both CDP Public Cloud with Cloudera Data Warehouse (CDW) using Impala and Amazon Web Services (AWS) S3 storage, and CDP Private Cloud using Impala and HDFS.
+After deploying this microservice and configuring witboost to use it, the platform can create Output Ports on existing csv or Parquet tables leveraging an existing Impala instance.

 ### What's a Specific Provisioner?